mzocchi/econometrics/Labs/Lab2_PrePost.md

 #### Objectives:
 1. Estimate and interpret a regression model for a pre-post study
-2. Complete a difference-in-differences table by hand
+2. Complete a difference-in-differences table using Stata and by hand

 #### Research Questions:
 1. Was there a wage difference between 1978 and 1985, controlling for other factors?
 Did this difference differ by gender?